native-api/pyenv/README.md

       brew update
       brew install pyenv
       ```
-   2. Then follow the rest of the post-installation steps under [Basic GitHub Checkout](https://github.com/pyenv/pyenv#basic-github-checkout), starting with #3 ("Add `pyenv init` to your shell to enable shims and autocompletion").
+   2. Then follow the rest of the post-installation steps under [Basic GitHub Checkout](https://github.com/pyenv/pyenv#basic-github-checkout), starting with #2 ("Configure your shell's environment for Pyenv").

 If you're on Windows, consider using @kirankotari's [`pyenv-win`](https://github.com/pyenv-win/pyenv-win) fork. (`pyenv` does not work on windows outside the Windows Subsystem for Linux)